 - 1/3 cup vegetable oil

-- 1/2 Easy & Healthy Apple Pie Filling recipe
+- 1/2 of the Easy & Healthy Apple Pie Filling recipe

 - 1 container Pillsbury Funfetti Vibrant Green Vanilla Frosting